Placements with Parents

 - Other adults who are not members of the household but are likely to have regular contact with the child;

-- Current/previous Domestic Violence and Abuse between household members including the parents.
+- Current/previous Domestic Abuse between household members including the parents.

 - The parents' family history, including:

 - The particulars of the parents' childhood and upbringing, including the strengths and difficulties of their parents/carers;

 - The parents' relationship with their parents and siblings, and their relationships with each other;

 - The parents' educational achievement, including any specific learning difficulty/disability;

 - Other relatives and their relationships with the child and parents.

 - Criminal offences of which the parents or other members of the household have been convicted or cautioned;

 - Parents' past and present employment/sources of income;